sedenardi/sandersdenardi.com/src/pages/2017-03-31-once-twitter-bot/index.md

 After that, we can determine whether the incoming tweet contains a link that's been retweeted before, and use the Twitter API to retweet it if not.

-All code and current list of feeds can be found <a href="https://github.com/sedenardi/once-tweet" target="_blank">here</a>.
-These feeds are active, tweet at <a href="https://twitter.com/srednass">@srednass</a> or add an issue to the GitHub project to suggest a new publication's feed.
+All code and current list of feeds can be found [here](https://github.com/sedenardi/once-tweet).
+These feeds are active, tweet at [@srednass](https://twitter.com/srednass) or add an issue to the GitHub project to suggest a new publication's feed.